-Children with a Statement of Special Educational Need or with an Education, Health and Care (EHC) plan naming Great Horwood Church of England School will always be offered places.
+Children with a Statement of Special Educational Need or with an Education, Health and Care (EHC) plan naming Chesham Bois CE School will always be offered places.
 If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

-- Looked-after children2 and children who were previously looked after but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. - Families who have exceptional medical3 or social needs that make it essential that their child attends Great Horwood Church of England School rather than any other.
-These needs must be fully supported by written evidence from the appropriate professional person involved with the family. - Children with a normal home address in the catchment area (see appendix 2) and with a sibling4 on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4 Children with a normal home address5 in the catchment area - 5 Children with a normal home address outside the catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
+- Looked-after children2 and children who were previously looked after but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. - Families who have exceptional medical3 or social needs that make it essential that their child attends Chesham Bois CE School rather than any other.
+These needs must be fully supported by written evidence from the appropriate professional person involved with the family. - Children with a normal home address in the catchment area (see appendix 2) and with a sibling4 on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4 Children with a normal home address5 in the catchment area - 5 Children of Staff, where the member of teaching staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-6 Other children.
+- 6 Children with a normal home address outside the catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 7 Other children.